Tatjana Michaylovna Zacharova: Personal life

 She got married in 1948 and she is the mother of three children.

 Awards

 Zacharova has received various awards during her life.
 As a 14-year old teenager, upon the conclusion of the Great Patrotic War, she was awarded the Medal "For Valiant Labour in the Great Patriotic War 1941–1945".
 Zacharova received the Order of the Red Banner of Labour on 28 May 1966, the title of Hero of Socialist Labour with the Order of Lenin and the "Hammer and Sickle" gold medal by the Decree of the Presidium of the Supreme Soviet of the Soviet Union on 20 April 1971, the Order of the Badge of Honour on 5 March 1976 and the Order of Friendship of Peoples for her active social work on 6 April 1981.
-Zacharova is a laureate of the Big Dipper prize of the Association of Public Associations of St. Petersburg and the Leningrad Region and is a Honourary Resident of the Krasnogvardeysky District, Saint Petersburg.
+Zacharova is a laureate of the Big Dipper prize of the Association of Public Associations of St. Petersburg and the Leningrad Region and is an Honorary Resident of the Krasnogvardeysky District, Saint Petersburg.